dtolnay/anyhow/README.md

 ## Acknowledgements

-The implementation of the `anyhow::Error` type is forked from `fehler::Exception` (https://github.com/withoutboats/fehler).
-This library just exposes it under the more standard `Error` / `Result` terminology rather than the `throw!` / `#[throws]` / `Exception` language of exceptions.
+The implementation of the `anyhow::Error` type is originally forked from `fehler::Exception` (https://github.com/withoutboats/fehler).
+This library exposes it under the more standard `Error` / `Result` terminology rather than the `throw!` / `#[throws]` / `Exception` language of exceptions.